scala/docs.scala-lang/tutorials/tour/unified-types.md

 disqus: true

 tutorial: scala-tour
-num: 30
+num: 2
-tutorial-next: variances
+tutorial-next: classes
-tutorial-previous: local-type-inference
+tutorial-previous: tour-of-scala
 ---

 In contrast to Java, all values in Scala are objects (including numerical values and functions).
 Since Scala is class-based, all values are instances of a class.
 The diagram below illustrates the class hierarchy.